luispedro/jug/docs/source/bash.rst

 Name of script: Below, the name of my jug script is benchmark_jug.py.
 Yours is likely different, so please update

-Output redirection: I'm outputing stdout and stderr /mnt/localhd .
+Output redirection: I'm outputing stdout and stderr to /mnt/localhd.
 If your jug tasks do not use stdout or stderr, then perhaps just do `jug execute <my_jug>.py &> /dev/null &` to redirect everything to /dev/null.
 If you actually want output, make sure that the directory